 Why This Recipe Works

 - Effortless.
-With just a few simple ingredients and minimal prep work, this recipe is perfect for those times when you want to put something delicious on the table, but have no time.
+With just a few simple ingredients and minimal prep work, this Buffalo Wild Wings crock pot chicken pasta is perfect for those times when you want to put something delicious on the table, but have no time.

 - Mouthwatering flavor.
 The garlic Parmesan sauce is really the star of the show here and adds amazing garlicky flavor to the cheesy, creamy pasta sauce.

 - Versatile.
 This recipe is easy to riff on by changing out a few of the ingredients.
-Use a different kind of cheese, try a different protein (or sub with veggies for a vegetarian option), or try a different style of noodle.
+Use a different kind of cheese (mozzarella cheese makes this ultra cheesy!), try a different protein (or sub with veggies for a vegetarian option), or try a different style of noodle.

 Key Ingredients